1 9 7 7 – 1 9 8 4 (USA)

 Many of the stories involved glamour and excitement for ordinary people whose lives were, for the most part, boring.
 There was usually some element of danger or a twist of fate, but everything always worked out just right on Fantasy Island.

 Overseeing the stories each week was the island’s suave and slightly mysterious owner, Mr Roarke (Ricardo Montalban), and his diminutive helper, Tattoo (Herve Villechaize), who was replaced in 1983 by Lawrence (Christopher Hewett).

-Viewers looked forward to hearing Tattoo exclaim “Da plane . . . da plane” as the aeroplane bearing the weekly guests approached the island.
+Viewers looked forward to hearing Tattoo exclaim “Da plane . . . da plane” as the seaplane bearing the weekly guests approached the island.

-Visitors on the island were played by a variety of well-known guest stars such as Christopher George, Dennis James, Henry Gibson, Georgia Engel, Marcia Strassman and Roddy McDowall (as Mr Mephistopheles).
+Visitors on the island were played by a variety of well-known guest stars such as Christopher George, Dennis James, Henry Gibson, Georgia Engel, Marcia Strassman and Roddy McDowall (in a recurring role as Mr Mephistopheles).
 Mr Roarke’s God-daughter Julie (Wendy Schaal) was also a regular for one season.

 In later seasons, Roarke became increasingly mysterious, dispensing magic spells and potions, calling up events from the past and future and even doing battle with the devil.

 Fantasy Island was originally filmed at a public park called the Arboretum – 25 miles from Los Angeles.